yoursweet667/Currency-Exchange-Rate-Trend-Comparator/README.md

 # Currency Exchange Rate Trend API

-Currency Exchange Rate Trend API is a service for comparing currency rates and return relevant gif.
+Currency exchange rate trend app provides API to retrieve a GIF animation displaying whether the specified currency grew over last day comparing to RUB.
+(this is just a demo project, it doesn't solve any real problem)

 ## Running